Cryptolens/docs/legal/DataPolicy.md

 ### Products
 Products is a way of grouping licenses.
 Many of the parameters in a product such as `name`, `description` and `licenses` belong to you directly.
 However, if you collect information in the `notes` field or `data objects` that can be linked, directly or indirectly to a person, this then becomes personally identifiable information.

 > Note, be very careful with the way you define personal data, since even IP address are considered personal identifiable information.
-Even primary keys in a table can be considered as such, if they can be used to link the data to a person.
+Even primary keys in a table can be considered as such, if they can be used to link the data, directly or indirectly, to a person.

 Always ask the question whether the data you put in these fields is necessary to provide the service.
 If you need additional data, the user has to give you an explicit consent.